nzuzo-newsnet/mysite/articles/Project Management/05-network-analysis.md

   - Multiple paths can be critical.
 **Stack/Float**: The amount of leeway permissible in a task, without affecting the critical path.

 There are generally two ways to perform a network analysis.
-Critical Path Management and Critical Chain Project Management.
+Critical Path Management[3] and Critical Chain Project Management[4].
 Both of these methods undergo similar sequence of events, which we will explore now.

 ## Critical Path Management
-There are generally six steps involved in Critical Path Management:
+There are generally six steps involved in Critical Path Management[3]:
 // Summarise each step as a "cheat sheet".
 1. Label and Estimate your tasks
 2. Perform a "forward pass"